HussanWaheed/HussanWaheed/README.md

-- 👋 Hi, I’m @HussanWaheed and i'm 17
+- 👋 Hi, I’m @HussanWaheed and i'm 18
 - 👀 I’m interested in Machine learning and physics
 - 🌱 I’m currently learning Reinforcement learning via the Markov Decision Process
-- 💞️ I’m looking to collaborate on anything really, i want to learn from the community and just be apart of it really :D
+- 💞️ I’m looking to collaborate on anything really, i want to learn from the community and just be apart of it :D
 - 📫 How to reach me
 Email: HussanWaheed@Outlook.com